AlexTran0899/AlexTran0899/README.md

 ### Hi!
 I'm Alex!
-I'm a Full Stack Web Developer who is passionate about simpifying the world through code.
+Developer who is passionate about simpifying the world through code.

 - 👯 I’m looking to collaborate on any coding related challange.
 - 📫 How to reach me: alextran0899@gmail.com